Cogan, Vale of Glamorgan: History

+Cogan is located in the ancient Cwmwd of Is Caeth in the Cantref of Brenhinol.
+Thomas Morgan derived the name from Gwgan, a personal name which he ascribes to a "celebrated Welsh personage".

 Cogan Pill

 The area that would become Cogan was known as Cogan Pill for much of its history.
-The pil (a tidal inlet, used as a harbour) lay within the commote of Dinas Powys and joined into the River Ely near today's Pont y Werin footbridge.
+The pil (a tidal inlet, used as a harbour) lay within the commote of Dinas Powys and joined the River Ely near today's Pont y Werin footbridge.

 The Pîl is no longer extant, having been developed into the Penarth Dock in the nineteenth century.
-The importance of the Pîl is however, still evident by its impact on the local toponymy, with Pill Street, Cogan Pill Road and the Cogan Pill House all being named for it.
+The importance of the Pîl is, however, still evident by its impact on the local toponymy, with Pill Street, Cogan Pill Road and Cogan Pill House all being named after it.

 Cogan Pill House

 Maps of the Cogan area before the 1850s invariably mark the Cogan Pill and Cogan Pill House, but it is unclear when this house (now known as The Baron's Court) was first built.
 The historian David King suggested the site as a possible location for an earlier castle, but any early fortifications have yet to be identified.
-A House was certainly extant by the 1290s when a weir, (La Niwere, New wier) is recorded as forming the boundary of Cogan Moor, and a fishery is recorded as belonging to "The Lordship of Cogan" by 1492 at a place called Neke (The Neck/Nook).
+A house was certainly extant by the 1290s, when a weir (La Niwere, New wier) is recorded as forming the boundary of Cogan Moor, and a fishery is recorded as belonging to "The Lordship of Cogan" by 1492 at a place called Neke (The Neck/Nook).

 The house is first mentioned in a will of 1531, but soon passed into the possession of the Herbert family.
-The House remained in the Herbert family for many generations, during which time the house was enlarged and repurposed.
-The current Hall House still has many late 15th century features, and a Mid 16th century rear wing.
-The Herbert family's Arms are also still in situ, above the front porch.
+The house remained in the Herbert family for many generations, during which time it was enlarged and repurposed.
+The current Hall House still has many late 15th-century features, and a mid 16th-century rear wing.
+The Herbert family's arms are also still in situ, above the front porch.

-By 1849 the Cogan Pill House was recorded as "The ancient seat of the Herberts" but had been converted into a farmhouse (with the grand hall being used as a barn) sometime before.
-However, the 1850s saw the house acquired by an agent of the Marquess of Bute, and restored.
+By 1849, Cogan Pill House was recorded as "The ancient seat of the Herberts" but had been converted into a farmhouse (with the grand hall being used as a barn) sometime before.
+However, in the 1850s the house was acquired by an agent of the Marquess of Bute, and restored.